Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Introduction

-We conclude this paper by studying the asymptotic $\tau\to 0$.
-In this regime, we expect the random hypersurface $Z_\tau$ to \emph{concentrate} around $Z_0$.
-To make this statement rigorous and to describe at what \emph{rate} this concentration occurs, we consider the neighborhood of $Z_0$ given by $\mathcal{U}_r:=\left\{|\varphi|<r\right\}$ and study the number
+We conclude this paper by studying the asymptotic behaviour of the random hypersurface $Z_\tau$ as $\tau\to 0$.
+In this limit, we expect $Z_\tau$ to \emph{concentrate} near $Z_0$.
+To make this statement rigorous and to describe \emph{how fast} this concentration occurs, we consider the neighborhood of $Z_0$ given by $\mathcal{U}_r:=\left\{|\varphi|<r\right\}$ and study the number

 where $Z^{(1)}_\tau,\ldots, Z^{(m)}_\tau$ are iid copies of $Z_\tau$.